natgo/wt-wiki-scraper/wikitext-transpiled/ground/S.35.md

 '''Pros:'''

 * Over all thick armour for rank I
-** ~35-40 mm thick on all sides + a bit sloped gives it a chance to survive a hit or two ** Capable of very noticeable angling due to thick sides ** Turret is quite thick on all sides
+** ~35-40 mm thick on all sides with a slight slope gives it a chance to survive a hit or two ** Capable of successfully angling due to thick sides ** Turret is quite thick on all sides
-* One of the first French tanks to be able to fight on its own at close range
+* One of the first French tanks which can brawl at closer ranges without support
 * Shoulder stabilizer makes stop-and-shoot tactics very effective
-* Good acceleration in AB, with an acceptable turn speed when driving At max speed
+* Good acceleration in AB, with an acceptable turn speed when driving at max speed
-* Has 3 crew members, granting better survivability than other 2-man French vehicles
+* 3 crew member configuration grants better survivability than other 2-man French tanks

 '''Cons:'''

 * Big cupola is an obvious shot trap
 * Angling can be defeated by knowing its shot traps: even a well-angled S.35 shows flat armour
-* Gun has poor penetration power from long range
+* Gun has poor penetration power on longer ranges
 * Limited ammunition choice
-* Mobility is an issue:
+* Mobility is limited:
 ** Long and narrow chassis makes for difficult turning ** Reverse speed feels slow